 San Francisco Music Venues Rich in Black History

 San Francisco is and always has been a city of music.
 From the psychedelic sounds of the '60s to the boundary-breaking DJs of today, the City by the Bay has a treasured history of performances.
-During Black History Month, you can visit these San Francisco music venues where the superstars of tomorrow play the same stages as some of music's most legendary black artists.
+Visit these San Francisco music venues where the superstars of tomorrow play the same stages as some of music's most legendary black artists.

 The Fillmore (1805 Geary Blvd.)